Kinggolo/Rbot/README.md

 ---

-# Telegram Bot with GP Link and Channel Verification

-This is a simple Telegram bot that allows users to get a unique GP link after joining a specific Telegram channel.
-The bot provides the GP link via an inline button, and the link expires after 2 minutes.
-Admins can update the GP link anytime, and users can request their link by interacting with the bot.

----

 ## Features

 - **Channel Verification**: The bot verifies whether the user has joined a specific channel before giving access to the GP link.